Learning the hypotheses space from data through a U-curve algorithm: Introduction

 We propose an extension of the classical learning model, defining the model $(\mathcal{H}, \mathbb{L}(\mathcal{H}),\mathbb{A},\mathcal{D}_{N})$ composed by a hypotheses space $\mathcal{H}$; a Learning Space $\mathbb{L}(\mathcal{H})$, a poset of subspaces of $\mathcal{H}$, which covers $\mathcal{H}$, and satisfies a property regarding the VC dimension of related subspaces; and a learning algorithm $\mathbb{A}(\mathbb{L}(\mathcal{H}),\mathcal{D}_{N})$, which processes $\mathbb{L}(\mathcal{H})$ and a training sample $\mathcal{D}_{N}$, and returns $\hat{\mathcal{M}} \in \mathbb{L}(\mathcal{H})$, a subspace of $\mathcal{H}$ with nice properties, and $\hat{h}_{\hat{\mathcal{M}}}(\mathbb{A}) \in \hat{\mathcal{M}}$, a hypothesis that seeks to approximate the target $h^{\star}$ of $\mathcal{H}$.
 Under this framework, the learning of hypotheses is performed in two consecutive steps: one first learn a hypotheses space $\hat{\mathcal{M}}$ among the candidates in $\mathbb{L}(\mathcal{H})$, and then learn a hypothesis $\hat{h}(\mathbb{A}) \in \hat{\mathcal{M}}$ on it.

 Our framework is based on properties of VC dimension and can be applied to a great range of problems, including various kinds of hypotheses algebraic representations and learning algorithms, e.g., feature selection, neural networks \cite{neural1994,aggarwal2018} and lattice-based methods \cite{reis2018}.
-The classical learning model requires that a particular hypotheses space $\mathcal{H}$, and maybe a chain decomposition $\mathcal{M}_{1} \subset \mathcal{M}_{2} \subset \cdots \subset \mathcal{H}$ of it, is selected \textit{a priori}, while this new approach has the feature of searching for target hypotheses in a family of hypotheses spaces given by $\mathbb{L}(\mathcal{H})$, a Learning Space of $\mathcal{H}$, which has a much richer structure than a single chain, as is usually a complete lattice, a semi-lattice or a poset.
+The classical learning model requires that a particular hypotheses space $\mathcal{H}$, and maybe a family of candidate models which usually does not have an algebraic structure more complex than a single chain of nested models, is selected \textit{a priori}, while this new approach has the feature of searching for target hypotheses in a family of hypotheses spaces given by $\mathbb{L}(\mathcal{H})$, a Learning Space of $\mathcal{H}$, which has a much richer structure than a single chain, as is usually a complete lattice, a semi-lattice or a poset.

 An interesting feature of Model Selection via Learning Spaces is an implicit regularization.
 When we consider candidate models with distinct complexities and optimize over them an error measure based on a validation method, we have an implicit regularization in the sense of avoiding selecting too complex models that would lead to overfitting, and favoring simpler models which may better capture the patterns of the data, hence better generalize.
-In this sense, Model Selection via Learning Spaces may be considered a \textit{complexity regularizer}, where the regularization is due to considering a great family of candidate models with distinct complexities and optimizing an error measure which tries to protect against overfitting.
-This differs from typical regularization procedures which often penalize an error measure by the complexity of each hypothesis and optimize the penalized error over $\mathcal{H}$, learning directly a hypothesis without searching for a subspace of $\mathcal{H}$ first \cite{bickel2006,micchelli2005,ng2004,oneto2016}.
+In this sense, Model Selection via Learning Spaces may be considered an \textit{implicit complexity regularizer}, where the regularization is due to considering a great family of candidate models with distinct complexities and optimizing an error measure which tries to protect against overfitting.
+This differs from typical regularization procedures which often penalize an error measure by the complexity of each hypothesis and optimize the penalized error over $\mathcal{H}$, usually learning directly a hypothesis without searching for a subspace of $\mathcal{H}$ first \cite{bickel2006,micchelli2005,ng2004,oneto2016,massart2007}.